shared live+work spaces

 NOTE: until there is a council, membership is automatically granted, thus all the earliest members (i.e. shareholders) are reviewed only by the founder.

 The community contract gives the right to use accommodation and facilities, and to vote on day-to-day matters.
-The contract also includes an obligation to participate in council sessions (our form of jury duty and community determination) for which you will be randomly selected when and if any sessions are called.
+The contract also includes an obligation to participate in council sessions (our form of jury duty and community determination) for which you, when booked in, can be randomly selected should any session be called.

 Membership is not transferable.